-Presume good cause for not cooperating with Child Support Enforcement when a person is approved for a Family Violence Exclusion due to actions of a noncustodial parent.
-For good cause claim for not cooperating with Child Support Enforcement, see PM 24-02-04.
+Presume good cause for not cooperating with Child Support Services when a person is approved for a Family Violence Exclusion due to actions of a noncustodial parent.
+For good cause claim for not cooperating with Child Support Services, see PM 24-02-04.

 A Family Violence Exclusion is approved if:

 - a person is experiencing a current domestic or sexual violence crisis, or the effects of a prior domestic or sexual violence situation, or the risk of future domestic or sexual violence, making it hard for them to participate in work and training activities for 30 hours per week; or